 Pathophysiology

-Actinic cheilitis results from chronic sun exposure, which induces DNA damage within the epithelial cells of the lips, leading to epithelial atrophy, keratinization abnormalities, and an increased risk of dysplastic changes.
+Actinic cheilitis results from chronic sun exposure.
 The lower lip is particularly vulnerable due to its thin epithelial layer, which provides less protection against UV radiation compared to other areas of the skin.
-Actinic cheilitis is considered a precursor lesion for squamous cell carcinoma, with its clinical features including epithelial hyperplasia, dysplasia, and sometimes progression to invasive carcinoma if left untreated.
+Actinic cheilitis is considered a precursor lesion for squamous cell carcinoma.

 Risk Factors